santipabWannakiri/spring-boot-actuator-custom/README.md

 ## Built-in Endpoints
 The built-in endpoints are the endpoints that Spring Boot already provides for you.
 It's going to capture serveral aspects of information about your application for monitoring.
 To use built-in endpoints, it is straight-forward.
-You just need to define the endpoint that you want to expose in the application. propertis with the tag below.
+You just need to define the endpoint that you want to expose in the `application. propertis` with the tag below.

 `management.endpoints.web.exposure.include = endpointName1, endpointName2 `

+For the lists of endpoints available, please see at -> [Actuator endpoints](https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html#actuator.endpoints)